YMTheory/RayleighMC/README.md

 ## Usage:
 - example1.py : for isotropic molecules.
 Detect scatterred light at certain direction with polariser.
 - example2.py : for anisotropic molecules.
 Detect scatterred light at certain direction with polariser.
+Validate Hh angular distribution.
+- example3.py : at Phi=270 deg, check if the rho_v == Hv/Vv for different input rhov.
+- example4.py : plan to compare MC sim and measurement data.

+## Potential Problems:
+1. Normalization of polarisability tensor